ddbdev/Login_JWT/README.md

 ## Features

 - Full working Login and Registration API system with implementation of JWT and confirmation token on the registration.
+- Full control of the role and the permission
+- Javadoc for better understanding of the code
 - Usage of [JJWT](https://github.com/jwtk/jjwt)